 Strengthening Buy-American Preferences for Infrastructure Projects.
-Recipients of covered programs (as defined in Executive Order 13858, 31 January 2019, and 2 C.F.R. §200.322 (Domestic preferences for procurements)) are hereby notified that they are encouraged to use, to the greatest extent practicable, iron and aluminum as well as steel, cement, and other manufactured products produced in the United States in every contract, subcontract, purchase order, or subaward that is chargeable under this Award.
+Recipients or subrecipients of covered programs (as defined in Executive Order 13858, 31 January 2019, and 2 CFR §200.322 (Domestic preferences for procurements)) are hereby notified that they are encouraged to use, to the greatest extent practicable and consistent with law, iron and aluminum as well as steel, cement, and other manufactured products produced in the United b.
+Criminal and Prohibited Activities

+States in every contract, subcontract, purchase order, or subaward that is chargeable under this Award.